shupershuff/Diablo2RLoader/README.md

 All other config options below this are strictly optional:<br>
 - Set your default region if you just want to mash enter instead of choosing the region.
-- Set 'CheckForNextTZ' to True if you want to run a web request to find NextTZ details - This currently doesn't work as the NextTZ source I had sucks.
+- Set 'CheckForNextTZ' to True if you want to run a web request to find NextTZ details
 - Set 'CommandLineArguments' to any custom game launch arguments you would like to add.
 - Set 'AskForRegionOnceOnly' to True if you only want to choose the region once.
 - Set CreateDesktopShortcut to False if you don't want a handy dandy shortcut on your desktop.